James C. Yarbrough

-James C. Yarbrough is a retired brigadier general in the United States Army.
+James C. Yarbrough is an American retired brigadier general in the United States Army.

 Education

 Yarbrough earned a Bachelor of Science degree in Management from Tulane University in May 1979 and, as a Distinguished Military Graduate, was commissioned a second lieutenant of Infantry through the Reserve Officers' Training Corps (ROTC).
 He earned a Master of Arts degree in Business Management from Webster University in 1991 and a Master of Strategic Studies in 1999.
 Yarbrough's military education includes the Infantry Officer's Basic and Advanced Courses; Air Assault, Airborne, Ranger and Pathfinder Schools; Jumpmaster, Military Freefall and Freefall Jumpmaster Courses; and United States Army Command and General Staff College, and the United States Army War College.

 Assignments

 1979–1984

-Yarbrough's first assignment was with the 101st Airborne Division (AASLT), where he served as Rifle Platoon Leader and Anti-Tank Platoon Leader in 1st Battalion, 327th Infantry from 1979–1981.
-He was later reassigned to 2nd Ranger Battalion, 75th Infantry from 1981–1984, and participated in Operation Urgent Fury in Grenada.
+Yarbrough's first assignment was with the 101st Airborne Division (AASLT), where he served as Rifle Platoon Leader and Anti-Tank Platoon Leader in 1st Battalion, 327th Infantry from 1979 to 1981.
+He was later reassigned to 2nd Ranger Battalion, 75th Infantry from 1981 to 1984, and participated in Operation Urgent Fury in Grenada.